 Within seven (7) calendar days of receiving the final determination and notification of any discipline or sanctions to be imposed, the parties may appeal to the President of the Institution (or the President's designee), or to the Chancellor (or the Chancellor's designee) as appropriate, by delivering a written statement of appeal to the President or the Chancellor and to the Title IX Coordinator.
 The Title IX Coordinator will notify the other party of the appeal and the other party will be given seven (7) calendar days in which to submit a written response to the appeal to the President (or the President's designee), or to the Chancellor (or the Chancellor's designee) as appropriate, with a copy to the Title IX Coordinator.
 Both parties will be informed simultaneously and in writing, of (1) any change to the discipline and/or sanctions imposed while the appeal is pending, and (2) the final decision, to the extent permitted by law.
-The decision of the President (or the President's designee) or the Chancellor (or the Chancellor's designee) or the Chancellor (or the Chancellor's designee) or the Chancellor (or the Chancellor's designee) as appropriate, is final.
+The decision of the President (or the President's designee) or the Chancellor (or the Chancellor's designee) as appropriate, is final.
 A copy of the President's or Chancellor's decision will be sent to the Title IX Coordinator and to VSC's general counsel.